DevBorgez/typing_for_you/README.md

 - Allows for a customizable hotkey.

 ## How to Use
-1. Install the keyboard library: pip install keyboard
+1. Clone the repository and install the keyboard library: pip install keyboard

 Run the script: